The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : and I'll cook you a wonderful angel cake.
 James Bond

-: Well, nothing would give me greater pleasure, but I'm afraid I have a... business appointment.
+: Well, nothing would give me greater pleasure, but unfortunately I do have a... business appointment.
 Miss Moneypenny

 : [over intercom